 Itô’s Lemma

-The example above showed that the ordinary chain rule \(d[\frac{1}{2}x^2] = x\,dx\) picks up an extra \(\frac{1}{2}\,dt\) for stochastic processes.
-Itô’s lemma generalizes this to arbitrary smooth functions.
+The example above showed that the ordinary chain rule \(d[\frac{1}{2}x^2] = x\,dx\) gains an extra \(\frac{1}{2}\,dt\) for stochastic processes.
+Itô’s lemma generalizes this correction to arbitrary smooth functions.

 Itô’s lemma.
 For the SDE \(d\mathbf{x} = \mathbf{f}\,dt + g\,d\mathbf{w}\) and a smooth function \(\varphi(\mathbf{x}, t)\):